mieskolainen/icenet/docs/source/notes/installation.rst

 	pip install -r requirements-gpu-linux.txt

-Install cudatoolkit if and only if not already provided by your system
+Install cudnn if and only if not already provided by your system with

 .. code-block:: none
-	conda install cudatoolkit=10.2
+	conda install -c anaconda cudnn

+Lacking this may give error 'ImportError: libcudnn.so.7: cannot open shared object file'

 Note: If you experience ´No space left on device´ problem with pip, set the temporary path